neuropoly/intranet.neuro.polymtl.ca/practical-information/purchasing-weekly-lunch.md

 Again, save your receipts!
 If the restaurant sent you a confirmation email or gave you an order confirmation webpage, save that too.
 When you get the final paper receipt, immediately take a photo of it, and save everything in a safe digital place like your email or a cloud account, and save the paper copies just in case.

-Submit copies the receipt and any other documentation to dge.sec-biomedical@polymtl.ca, CC'ing your PI, with the subject "Demande de remboursement"
+Submit copies the receipt and any other documentation to dge.sec-biomedical@polymtl.ca.
+Your email should explain what the reimbursement is for, which PI is covering the costs and which account will be used.
+Contact your PI to ask about the latter and CC them in any correspondance.

 It will take them about a month to process your request; they will fill out a [Demande de Paiement](https://share.polymtl.ca/alfresco/guestDownload/attach?path=/Company%20Home/Sites/si-formulaires/documentLibrary/Finances/Demande%20de%20paiement-Safirh.xlsm) for you and return it to you for signing.